Brass Farthing/Brass Farthing Mutual Admiration Society (BFMAS):

 Tazz Richards/Slugger O'Toole

 George Chlentzos — Director of Brass Farthing.
 Despite his unpronounceable name, Mr Chlentzos has made quite a name for himself in the California Renaissance Faire and Dickens Fair community.
-Mr Chlentzos is an alumnus of the musical sensation Hard Times, performed lead in a variety of Gilbert & Sullivan productions, held the esteemed position of Chairman at Mad Sal’s.
-He once proved to a Hungarian princess that he could yodel the entire score of Die Fledermaus, but only while hiding under her ball gown.
+Mr Chlentzos is an alumnus of the musical sensation Hard Times, performed lead in a variety of Gilbert & Sullivan productions, and held the esteemed position of Chairman at Mad Sal's.

 Tazz Richards — As a jack-of-all-trades, Mr Richards has been accused of playing woodwinds and percussion, belly dancing, kite flying, book publishing and in the unfortunate case of Brass Farthing, singing.
 He is an alumnus of the SFGMC and a connoisseur of whiskey or whatever he happens to be drinking at the time.